tutek1/DTLabs/10_VFX/lab10.md

 ## Hologram Shader - Visual
 Duration: hh:mm:ss

 Creating shaders using code is efficient and performant, but for more artistic people, it can be a bit too complex and unintuitive.
 That is why **Visual Shaders** exist.
 They are a node-based system that allows you to create shaders very intuitively.
-While **not as performant** (with huge graphs) and a **little less capable** than "code" shaders, they can be used for **quick and easy prototyping** or **creating simple effects**.
+While **not as performant** (with massive graphs) and a **little less capable** than "code" shaders, they can be used for **quick and easy prototyping** or **creating simple effects**.

 ![](img/VisualShader.png)